Ultra-diluted gas transmittance revisited: Assumptions

 We interpret each individual gas ''particle`` wave function realistically: ''$\Psi(x)$ is a spatially extended field representing the probability amplitude to interact at $x$ rather than an amplitude for finding, upon measurement, a particle.`` \cite{Hobson2013}.
 We don't constrain the exact form of the wave function.
 The normal distribution is used later in the text.
 It fulfills the above requirement, and it is the free particle Schrödinger equation solution.
 Also, it provides a convenient spread measure, namely the standard deviation ($stdev$).

-We assume the same spread for all particles in the cloud for simplicity.
-It means the same standard deviation for all probability distributions.
-This requirement is not vital and may be relaxed if necessary.
+For a free particle distribution derived from the Schrödinger equation, the standard deviation depends on particle free time (e.g. (4) in \cite{Ratajczak2020b}).
+We assume low cloud density, thus a non-decohering environment to let particles evolve free for some time, so wave functions reach substantial spread spontaneously.
+For simplicity, the same spread for all particles in the cloud is considered: the same standard deviation for all probability distributions.
+However, combining multiple transmittance equations may relax the requirement for uniform distributions if necessary.

-For a free particle Schrödinger derived distribution, the standard deviation depends on particle free time (e.g. (4) in \cite{Ratajczak2020b}).
-However, we don't focus on this property in the paper.
-We assume cloud density and environment are sparse enough to let particles evolve free for some time, so they reach some spread spontaneously.
+Also, the presented model neither depends on the idea of wave function collapse nor applies directly to the quantum measurement problem.
+We are not analyzing what happens to a wave function after absorption.

 For text simplicity, we describe as ''absorption`` all types of events that may happen to a photon on its way to a detector, namely either scattering or absorption.

 A single particle cross-section ($\sigma$) must be smaller than the detector area $\sigma \ll r^2$, which is the case for any atomic or molecular gas and common macroscopic detectors.